meaghanlewis/Reactors/AI_1/intro-flask.md

 ### Control flow expressions in Jinja

 In the above example, `{{ }}` was used to contain a string which was added to the HTML.
 With Jinja you can add dynamic code.
+Using the syntax: `'{% %}'`.
+Note that these tags must have a matching closing tag.
 You can add `if` statements to your HTML templates by using the following:

 ``` html